-- Qualifying homeowners can choose to receive generally tax-free payments from reverse mortgage lenders either on a monthly basis, in a lump sum, or as a line of credit (consumer should consult a tax adviser.)
+- Qualifying homeowners can choose to receive proceeds that are generally tax free from reverse mortgage lenders either on a monthly basis, in a lump sum, or as a line of credit.

 - Social Security and Medicare benefits are not affected.

-- When the loan is paid in full, all remaining equity associated with the property will be distributed to your heirs (must comply with the terms of the mortgage.)
+- When the loan is paid in full, all remaining equity associated with the property will be distributed to your heirs.

 Keep in mind:

 Reverse mortgage borrowers continue to own their homes.
-Because there are no monthly loan payments due (homeowners must keep property taxes, insurance and HOA dues paid current and must maintain the home as their primary residence), the loan balance grows over time, meaning the remaining equity in the home decreases but your home value continues to increase.
+Because there are no monthly loan payments due (homeowners must keep property taxes, insurance and HOA dues paid current and must maintain the home as their primary residence), the amount owed grows over time.
+That means that the amount and the remaining equity in the home decreases.

 Borrowers must continue to pay homeowner’s insurance and property taxes during the loan period.
 It is also the borrower’s responsibility to keep up with repairs.
 In fact, if a borrower fails to adhere to any of these obligations, it may become immediate cause for the loan to become due.
 In which case, it would become payable in full.

-HECM — The Home Equity Conversion Mortgage (HECM) is the only reverse mortgage that is insured (Open Mortgage, LLC and its DBAs are not acting on behalf of or at the direction of HUD/FHA or the federal government) by the Federal Housing Administration (FHA).
+HECM — The Home Equity Conversion Mortgage (HECM) is the only reverse mortgage that is insured (Mutual of Omaha Reverse Mortgage does not act on behalf of or at the direction of HUD/FHA or the federal government) by the Federal Housing Administration (FHA).
 The FHA guarantees that HECM lenders meet their obligations, governs how much HECM lenders may loan to qualified borrowers, and limiting loan costs.
 Because this is a government insured program, loan counseling is required, by an approved HUD counselor.

 HECM offers 4 draw options: